shotgunsoftware/tk-framework-qtwidgets/docs/shotgun_fields.rst

 .. note::

-    There are no widgets available for the ``duration`` field yet since there is not yet API support for display options like hours vs. days.
+    There are no widgets available for the ``duration`` field yet since there is not yet API support for display options like hours vs. days, numbers of hours in a workday, etc.

 ----